marcelnoehre/advent-of-code/year2022/day14/README.md

 .....oo.#.
 #########.
 </code></pre>

-After a total of five units of sand have come to rest, they form this pattern:
+<p>After a total of five units of sand have come to rest, they form this pattern:</p>
 <pre><code>......+...
 ..........
 ..........